The Vaquita's Disturbing Decline

 Don't Buy Mexican Shrimp

-You can find the origination of the shrimp by looking on the back label, shown here is Trader Joe's Wild Blue Shrimp, listed as "Product of Mexico."
+You can find the origin of the shrimp by looking on the back label.
+Shown here, Wild Caught White Shrimp by Slade Gorton: "Product of Mexico."

 1. If you see shrimp for sale, check labels to ensure that the shrimp is not from Mexico.
 If you aren't sure, ask your local supermarkets, fish markets, or wholesale clubs to verify that they don't sell Mexican shrimp.
 If you see shrimp on a restaurant menu, ask if the shrimp is imported from Mexico.
 If any establishment has questions, refer them to the BoycottMexicanShrimp.com website.
 If they cannot guarantee that their shrimp is not from Mexico, don't make the purchase.